the demands of love

 Faith, hope, love remain, these three; but the greatest of these is love.

-So, let us place Christ at the center of our lives; and, in doing so, may we love as Christ loves; and may we orient and order all things in right relation to God, in whose image we were made.
-That is God’s will for each one of us.
+Therefore, let us submit to God’s invitation to place Christ at the center of our lives; and, in doing so, may we love as Christ loves.
+May we orient and order all things in right relation to God, in whose image we were made.
+That is God’s will for you and for me.